You’ll find no shortages of things to do in Zanzibar.

 As I have already pointed out, Zanzibar has a dark past involving slave trade, and you can learn about this trade by visiting Prison Island.
+This really is one of the most interesting things to do in Zanzibar.
 The island is a 30-minute boat ride from Stone Town.

 In the past, this was also where people with deadly diseases were sent to die.
 So, you can also learn more about which disease years ago were considered deadly and could have seen you sent to this island if you contracted them.